SJSUSpring21/Crime-and-Justice/README.md

 ## Introduction to the problem statement
 Analyse and study crime data to create an interactive dashboard on the burden it poses on taxpayers.
 ## Abstract:

-- What's the burden on taxpayers for prisoners in private prison vs state prison?
-- Impact of pending court cases on economy and taxpayers?, correlation with specific types of crime?
+- Impact of taxpayers’ money on crime and justice.
+- Economic cost of gun violence
 - Correlation between certain types of firearms and crime?
-- Impact of taxpayers’ money on the judiciary system.
 - Money spent on healthcare by the Government on firearm crime victims and perpetrators(rehab, medical conditioning).

 ## Approach